The most refreshing drink. Ever! Heavenly flowery and tangy. Our homemade elderflower cordial is perfect with sparkling water on a summer day.

 - Bring to boil again, stirring frequently to dissolve all the sugar, and simmer for 5 minutes.

-- Bottle up the finished cordial while it's still boiling hot.
+- Bottle up the finished cordial while it's still hot, pouring carefully into your warm bottles and closing the lids.

 Dilution